-The Basis for Restructuring of Schooling of the Republic of Croatia, Zagreb: Ministry of Education and Sport, June, 2000.
+The Basis for Restructuring the Croatian School System, Zagreb: Ministry of Education and Sport, June 2000.

-The Concept of Changes in the Education System of the Republic of Croatia.
-Zagreb: Ministry of Education and Sport, Education Advisory Council, 2002.
+The Concept of Changes in the Education System of the Republic of Croatia, Zagreb: Ministry of Education and Sport, Education Council, 2002.

 The Development of Education: National Report on Educational Development in the Republic of Croatia, Zagreb: Ministry of Education and Sport, May 2001.